Create a shape for the pool by using the drawing tools to design a new shape or by using a template.

-While Single Pool Slope is active and your viewport is split into two sections you have 2 additional options under Stage Options:
+While Single Pool Slope is active and your viewport is split into two sections you have 2 additional options:

 Smooth Angles: When you select this option, the distance between depth points will be curved, creating a smooth bottom to the pool.

-Hard Angles: When you select this option, you will have straight lines between the depth points, resulting in hard angles at the bottom of the pool.
+Hard Angles: When you select this option, you will have straight lines between the depth points, resulting in hard angles at the bottom.

 Pool Slope – Multiple Pool Slopes